cosmicCode42/OC-archive/README.md

 ### Testing Process

-In order to make sure the site renders acceptably across several screen sizes, I made liberal use of the DevTools offered by Google Chrome, as well as testing load times, mobile and desktop, with the Lighthouse Chrome extension.
+To make sure the site renders acceptably across several screen sizes, I made liberal use of the DevTools offered by Google Chrome, as well as testing load times, mobile and desktop, with the Lighthouse Chrome extension.

 ![Testing main page desktop version.](docs/lighthouse-test-desktop.png)